cyberliv/athena2022_language_project/README.md

 Since we cannot assume refugees have access to external technology, we aim to make a website that can be accessed on public infrastructure, such as a library computer.
 Standard account creation mechanisms require an email address within the process, which refugees may not have.
 For our platform, we provide a selection of charities with an invite code and bank of simple username-password pairs which they provide to the refugees as a signposting tool.
 Volunteers can register with an email account, since they are likely to have this kind of technology available.

+We designed the interface for the platform to be simple and suit non English-speaking users.
+Since the platform aims to help users with poor English skills, this is a vital design consideration.
+We included an option for an on-screen keyboard in a wide variety of possible languages for keyboard input.
+On the launch page, users can select the language by clicking on a flag with a familiar language.

 Since refugees are often multi-lingual, we recognise the opportunity for voluntees to communicate with them in a common other language.
 This broadens the bank of volunteers who can help the refugees.
+Volunteers can filter messages by language so that they see content relevant to them.

 Refugees are vulnerable.
 It is therefore crucial that the messages are moderated by a trusted set of users to prevent any explitation that could occur from a totally free platform.
+Our platform allows moderators to remove users and delete messages.

 # Users #